Coupe Jean Dupuich: 1925 Coupe Jean Dupuich

-The eleventh and last edition of the Coupe Jean Dupuich was won by Union Saint-Gilloise after beating Feyenoord Rotterdam 1–0 in the semi-finals and then St Albans 2–0 in the final.
+The twelfth and last edition of the Coupe Jean Dupuich was won by Union Saint-Gilloise after beating Feyenoord Rotterdam 1–0 in the semi-finals and then St Albans 2–0 in the final.
 Another notable result was the semi-finals between St Albans and Entente bruxelloise (Brussels agreement), which ended in a 6–4 win in the favour of the English.